 The Corporation takes out liability insurance for the benefit of its directors and officers to cover them against certain liabilities contracted by them in such capacity.
-For the most recently completed financial year, this insurance provided for a coverage limit of \$20,000,000 per each loss and policy year.
-For the twelve-month period ended March 31, 2013, the premium paid by the Corporation amounted to \$100,000.
+For the most recently completed financial year, this insurance provided for a coverage limit of \$20,000,000 per each loss and in the aggregate and policy year.
+For the twelve-month period ended March 31, 2014, the premium paid by the Corporation amounted to \$75,000.
 When the Corporation is authorized or required to indemnify an insured, a deductible of \$100,000 applies.